Be Part of a Pivotal Moment in History

 The American Civil Liberties Union of Hawaii's next Development Director will be a nonprofit professional who is looking for a meaningful opportunity in a proven and vibrant organization that makes profound differences in the lives of people all across our state.
 We take pride in our reputation of over 50 years of fighting the hard fight for people whose civil rights are challenged.
 And now—with never-before-imagined threats to civil liberties at the national level, the increased need to develop good policy at the local level, the still-evolving impacts of the COVID crisis on civil rights, and the 400-years overdue increased awareness of the impacts of systemic racism on every element of our society—it is the ideal time to join us and make a meaningful, positive long-term impact on the future of Hawai‘i and the United States!

 The right candidate will provide visionary, strategic leadership to build relationships with donors with the goal of generating transformational gifts to support the ACLU of Hawaii's current and future strategic goals.
 The Development Director will develop and oversee the program to raise funds for the ACLU in Hawai‘i, including identifying prospects that have both capacity and demonstrated interest in investing in the ACLU to generate longstanding, tangible victories.
-Supervised by the Deputy Executive Director and working closely with the Executive Director, the National ACLU, and staff and board, the Development Director is responsible for planning, supervising and executing the ACLU of Hawaii's major gifts program (focusing on donors giving at 10k+ levels), administering the grants program, and developing complementary fundraising and donor cultivation plans for each donor or prospect.
+Supervised by the Deputy Executive Director and working closely with the Executive Director, Board of Directors, and National ACLU staff, the Development Director is responsible for planning, supervising and executing the ACLU of Hawaii's major gifts program (focusing on donors giving at 10k+ levels), administering the grants program, and developing complementary fundraising and donor cultivation plans for each donor or prospect.

 What you’ll do